Looking for a Shane Bieber rookie card? Great idea! Here’s why.

 Short (1 year or less)

-Look, Bieber’s 2019 season doesn’t happen without a SERIOUS level of talent.
-Talent that was taken to the next level in 2020.
-It’ll be hard to get much better than that Cy Young performance but anything close in 2021 should be a “win” for your short-term play.
+Look, Bieber’s level of success doesn’t happen without a SERIOUS level of talent.
+Talent that was taken to the next level in 2020 and 2021 before the injury.
+It’ll be hard to get much better than than his Cy Young performance but anything close in 2022 should be a “win” for your short-term play.
 9/10

 Medium (1 to 5 years)

-As good as he’s been so far, we fully expect the stats on the back of his baseball cards to keep getting better.
+Even with the injury, we fully expect the stats on the back of his baseball cards to keep amassing at a tremendous clip once he returns.
 As that happens, the value of the previously mentioned (and many other) Shane Bieber rookie cards should keep getting better (HIGHER) as well.
 Solid for years ahead.
 9.5/10

 Long (5 years plus)

-He’s just had just over 2 seasons of MLB experience and he already has a coveted Cy Young under his belt.
+He’s just had just over 3 seasons of MLB experience and he already has a coveted Cy Young under his belt.
 Huge check mark if you’re thinking about how many more are to come.
 Of course, arm trouble is always a concern with pitchers.
-But as long as he shows the ability to recover when troubles arise, we should see long term values pointing straight UP.
+But as long as he shows the ability to recover, we should see long term values pointing straight UP.
 10/10

 Cards to Watch going Into the 2021 Season: